Do you really need to rewrite your application?

 Are you considering a rewrite of your bespoke application?
 Perhaps you are here because your developers are telling you that you should rewrite your application, but you’re sceptical?
 You’re right to be sceptical.
 There are times when it’s the right call.
 Most of the time it’s not.

-The first question you should be asking yourself is, why you think it needs to be rewritten?
+The first question you should ask yourself is why you think it needs to be rewritten?
 Is the application or large parts of it just not working?
 Alternatively, are there parts that have rough edges or are causing you and your staff or users frustrations?

 These scenarios rarely need to result in a complete rewrite.
-If the software is less than at least five years old, the answer should almost certainly be “no”.
+If the software is under five years old, the answer should almost certainly be “no”.

 Now, if you think your software is working ok and it’s your developers telling you to consider rewriting it, that’s an entirely different question.
 What is their reasoning?
 Chances are it’s on one of these lines: